How Covid-19 is Affecting Funerals

 Our printers are fully operational and we able to produce bespoke service sheets as normal.
 With reduced attendance, and no communal service books, it is currently very popular to have these, both for the service itself, and to send out as mementos for those who are unable to attend.

-Numbers permitted for a wake rise to 30 outdoors, at a Covid secure venue in the form of a sit down meal, and up to 6 people, or 2 households/bubbles indoors.
+There is no longer a legal limit on numbers attending a wake, each venue will follow its own risk assessment to determine their maximum number.
 Though traditional buffets are not allowed, buffet food may be pre-plated by the venue and served at the table.
 Social distancing should be maintained at all times between different households/bubbles.

 Travelling to a Different Area